-From its faculty and curriculum to its facilities and intellectual culture, the Williams Graduate Program in the History of Art at the Clark Art Institute is defined by its collaborative structure.
+From its faculty and curriculum to its facilities and intellectual culture, the Williams Graduate Program in the History of Art is defined by its collaborative structure.
 The Sterling and Francine Clark Art Institute hosts the Program and is its principal collaborator, setting an intense course of study within a renowned art museum and research institute.
 Graduate students form an integral part of a stimulating international community incorporating academics, curators, students, artists, and conservators.
 The Program is physically located at the Clark, but also draws from the full breadth of Williams College academic resources.
-In addition students collaborate extensively with the Williams College Museum of Art (WCMA) and the Chapin Rare Book Library.
-The program is also affiliated with the MASS MoCA, a multidisciplinary center for visual, performing, and media arts located in North Adams, a few minutes from Williamstown.
-The Program also collaborates with the Williamstown Art Conservation Center, located in the Stone Hill Center, a Tadao Ando-designed building on the grounds of the Clark.
+Students collaborate extensively with the Williams College Museum of Art (WCMA) and the Chapin Rare Book Library.
+The Program is also affiliated with the MASS MoCA, a multidisciplinary center for visual, performing, and media arts located in North Adams, a few minutes from Williamstown.
+The Program also collaborates with the Williamstown Art Conservation Center (WACC), located in the Stone Hill Center, a Tadao Ando-designed building on the grounds of the Clark.

 The Clark Art Institute is both a major art museum and a leading center for research and higher education in the visual arts.
 Building upon the founders’ legacy, the Institute completed a significant expansion and renovation, including a wing designed by Tadao Ando, in 2014.
 The Institute’s director, curators, and research program staff teach in the Graduate Program on a regular basis.

-The Manton Research Center houses the Clark’s Research and Academic Program, which in addition to its fellowship program organizes year-round scholarly activities, including lectures, conversations, colloquia, symposia, and conferences.
-The Manton building, now celebrating its 50th anniversary, also houses one of the largest art research libraries in North America, consisting of more than 200,000 volumes, 600 current periodical subscriptions, and a substantial collection of visual documentation in a range of formats.
+The Manton Research Center houses the Clark’s Research and Academic Program, which hosts a fellowship program and organizes year-round scholarly activities, including lectures, conversations, colloquia, symposia, and conferences.
+The Manton building, which recently celebrated its 50th anniversary, also houses one of the largest art research libraries in North America, consisting of more than 295,000 volumes, 600 current periodical subscriptions, and a substantial collection of visual documentation in a range of formats.
 All graduate students are issued carrels in the library, which is open for study seven days a week.
 Graduate students may intern both in the museum’s curatorial and its research programs as well as other units of the Clark.

 Williams College Museum of Art